Capacity rate limiting is imposed on each available API endpoint and will return the appropriate HTTPS error codes (e.g.,

 Two forms of capacity rate limiting are currently supported:

-429error code.
-The current request rate limits for the endpoints are 20 requests per second with bursts allowed up to 60 requests per second.
+v2.25.3and all other endpoints, the request rate limit is 20 requests per second with bursts allowed up to 60 requests per second.

 When you hit either of these capacity rate limiting scenarios, you should halt any further requests and slow the pace of your API requests.
 If you start seeing many capacity rate limit errors, it would be advisable to build a queue on your end to throttle the requests.